teebs4140/emoji-merge/tasks/emoji-merge-game-plan.md

   7. 🐶
   8. 🐻
   9. 🦁
+  10. 🐻‍❄️
+  11. 🫎
+  12. 🦄
-  10. 🐻‍❄️ (win condition)
+  13. 🐲 (win condition)
 - **Merge rule**: When two bodies of the same tier sleep-touch, they merge into the next tier at the collision point, emit particles, and increase score.
 - **Fail state**: If any emoji crosses the container rim after settling, game over.
-Clearing all tiers up to 🐻‍❄️ triggers win modal.
+Clearing all tiers up to 🐻‍❄️ unlocks additional tiers and the run continues until 🐲 is reached.
+- **Bonus level**: Clearing the main ladder extends the same play session with the mythical trio (🫎/🦄/🐲) appended to the ladder, preserving the existing stack while introducing the tougher finale.

 ## Technical Stack
 - **Rendering**: HTML5 Canvas for performant sprite drawing and post-processing glow.